What are OpenTherm Boilers & Heating Systems?

 The fastest and most efficient method to learn is to check your boiler for an OpenTherm logo.
 It’s probably not an OpenTherm boiler if you can’t see one.

-To be sure, though, it is worth consulting the instructions or giving the maker a quick call.
+To be sure, it’s worth consulting the instructions manual or giving the manufacturer a quick call.

 How old is your boiler?
 Should you consider a boiler repair or start looking at the latest boiler prices?
 It’s no secret that boiler efficiency deteriorates over time.

 Opentherm is fully compliant with the boilers listed below.
-This includes companies like Baxi, Main, Ferroli, Ideal, and Viessmann implementing this technology.
+These include companies like Baxi, Main, Ferroli, Ideal, and Viessmann, which implement this technology.

 However, not all boiler manufacturers have made their Opentherm boilers compatible with third-party Opentherm controls.